follmann/middleman-favicon-maker/README.md

 ### Using Bundler (recommended)
     gem "middleman-favicon-maker"

-#### Don't forget ImageMagick
-> ImageMagick is a dependecy of a dependecy of favicon_maker and therefore of this Gem as well.
-People tripped over this before, so be sure to have it installed.
-> e.g. on OSX a simple ```$ brew install imagemagick``` does it.

 ## How to integrate into a middleman project
 1. Put a file called **favicon_base.png** into your source folder (ideally with the **dimensions of 144x144 pixels**)